 directs the licensee not to make the revision.

-The licensee shall take all reasonable steps to comply with the statement for the time being in force pursuant to paragraph 5(a).
+The licensee must take all reasonable steps to comply with the statement for the time being in force pursuant to paragraph 6(a).

-The licensee shall send to the Authority a copy of each of the statements and reports prepared pursuant to paragraphs 3, 4, 5, 6, 6A and 7 and of all revisions to any such statements made in accordance with the terms of paragraph 8 of this condition.
+The licensee must send to the Authority a copy of each of the statements and reports prepared pursuant to paragraphs 4, 5, 6, 7, 7A and 8 and of all revisions to any such statements made in accordance with the terms of paragraph 8 of this condition.

-The licensee shall:
+The licensee must:

-publish (in such manner as the Authority may approve from time to time) the statements prepared pursuant to paragraphs 3(a), 5(a), 6(b)(iii), 6A(b) (ii) and 7(b)(iii) and each revision thereof, and
+publish (in such manner as the Authority may approve from time to time) the statements prepared pursuant to paragraphs 4(a), 6(a), 7(b)(iii), 7A(b) (ii) and 8(b)(iii) and each revision thereof, and

-send a copy of each statement and report prepared pursuant to paragraphs 3, 4, 5, 6, 6A and 7 or the latest revision of any such statements to any person who requests the same, provided that the licensee shall exclude therefrom, so far as is practicable, any matter which relates to the affairs of any person where the publication of that matter would or might seriously and prejudicially affect his interests,
+send a copy of each statement and report prepared pursuant to paragraphs 4, 5, 6, 7, 7A and 8 or the latest revision of any such statements to any person who requests the same, provided that the licensee must exclude therefrom, so far as is practicable, any matter which relates to the affairs of any person where the publication of that matter would or might seriously and prejudicially affect his interests,

-and, for the purposes of paragraph (b), the licensee shall refer for determination by the Authority any question as to whether any matter would or might seriously and prejudicially affect the interests of any person (unless the Authority consents to the licensee not doing so).
+and, for the purposes of paragraph (b), the licensee must refer for determination by the Authority any question as to whether any matter would or might seriously and prejudicially affect the interests of any person (unless the Authority consents to the licensee not doing so).

-The licensee may make a charge for any copy of a statement, report or revision sent pursuant to paragraph 11(b) of any amount reasonably reflecting the licensee's reasonable costs of providing such a copy which shall not exceed the maximum amount specified in directions issued by the Authority for the purpose of this condition.
+The licensee may make a charge for any copy of a statement, report or revision sent pursuant to paragraph 12(b) of any amount reasonably reflecting the licensee's reasonable costs of providing such a copy which must not exceed the maximum amount specified in directions issued by the Authority for the purpose of this condition.

-The licensee shall, unless the Authority otherwise consents, maintain for a period of six years:
+The licensee must, unless the Authority otherwise consents, maintain for a period of six years:

 particulars of all balancing services offered to it;